 Some hard determinists (e.g. Clarence Darrow in the Leopold and Loeb case, 1924) have argued that our current practices of punishing the guilty cannot be justified if hard determinism is true.
-But this depends on what purpose punishment serves.
-Does it exist to exact retribution and give criminals their just deserts (the retributivist view)?
-Does it exist to promote good outcomes such as deterring potential offenders, keeping the public safe from danger, or rehabilitating offenders (the consequentialist view)?
-The relevance of different views on free will to punishment depends in part on the function punishment is supposed to serve.
+But this conclusion depends on what purpose punishment serves.
+Does it exist solely to exact retribution and give criminals their just deserts (the retributivist view)?
+In which case, punishment is difficult to justify if hard determinism is true.

+Or does it exist to promote good outcomes such as deterring potential offenders or rehabilitating offenders (the consequentialist view)?
+IIn which case, punishment may be justified as a potential future 'cause' even if hard determinism is true.

+In other words, the relevance of different views on free will to punishment depends in part on the function punishment is supposed to serve.